yehonatanHarmatz/HandwritingGAN/README.md

 This is a pytorch implementation of the paper ["ScrabbleGAN: Semi-Supervised Varying Length Handwritten Text Generation"](https://www.amazon.science/publications/scrabblegan-semi-supervised-varying-length-handwritten-text-generation)

+### Added Features
+- Supports autocast feature of PyTorch
+- Generates style-varied handwriting based on given input style image
+- Fixes subtential bugs both training
+- More control when viewing the training process
 ### Dependency
-- This work was tested with PyTorch 1.2.0, CUDA 9.0, python 3.6 and Ubuntu 16.04.
+- This work was tested with PyTorch ~~1.2.0, CUDA 9.0, python 3.6 and Ubuntu 16.04. ~~
 - requirements can be found in the file environmentPytorch12.yml.
 The command to create the environment from the file is:
 ```conda env create --name pytorch1.2 --file=environmentPytorch12.yml```
 - To activate the environment use: